 6. Japanese Beetle

-The Japanese beetle is a species that has become very invasive in North America and has the potential to cause severe damage to more than 300 different plant types.
+The Japanese beetle is a species that has become very invasive in North America and can potentially cause severe damage to more than 300 different plant types.

 These insects that start with J get their nutrition as adults from eating leaves and flowers, but their larvae eat grass roots.

-It is possible to keep this pest under control by employing insecticides, parasitic nematodes, and pheromone traps; nevertheless, complete eradication is extremely unlikely due to the pest’s adaptability and varied host preferences.
+Employing insecticides, parasitic nematodes, and pheromone traps can keep this pest under control; nevertheless, complete eradication is extremely unlikely due to the pest’s adaptability and varied host preferences.

 7. Japanese Broad-Winged Katydid